 2. Avoid ISP throttling

 Internet providers are known to limit your connection speed when you take up high-bandwidth activities, such as streaming videos, using Skype, or downloading files.
 Fortunately, a VPN helps you mask your IP address, so your ISP won’t know that you are using so much bandwidth, decreasing the chances of having to wait for everything to load, upload, or download.

 3. Bypass tracking and ads while browsing

 Our browsing habits, preferences, visits to online shops, etc., can be easily tracked with tracking, logs, and relevant ads based on this information.
 In other words, all your actions are compiled and possibly sold to third parties unless specific data protection and privacy laws are implemented in your country.

-With Surfshark’s CleanWeb, you’ll be able to easily block ads and malware by just turning on the function in your app.
+Block ads and malware with Surfshark’s CleanWeb by just turning on the function in your app.